 The Laos Border to the Mekong River Homestay

-The 8 hour journey down the river on the slow boat will probably one of your favourite parts of your trip.
+The 8-hour journey down the river on the slow boat will probably be one of your favourite parts of your trip.
 “Eight hours?
 What will we do!” you might ask.
-However I assure you, as the boat gently lulls as it moves downstream, you’ll feel and sense of peace and relaxation, like all is right with the world.
+However I assure you, as the boat gently lulls as it moves downstream, you’ll feel and sense of peace and relaxation like all is right with the world.
 You’ll see water buffalo bathing, families of goats walking alongside the river.
 Read your book, play cards, nap, chat, drink beer, Oh and did I mention the delicious food cooked for you on the boat?

 The village welcomes Stray groups twice a week and hosts a traditional Baci welcoming ceremony.
-It’s an unforgettable travel experience – read more here.
+It’s an unforgettable travel experience as life truly is slower in Laos.
+You will start to appreciate the little things in life.

 The Village Homestay to Luang Prabang